How To Write The Results/Findings Chapter

 When using figures, make sure that you label them simply and clearly, so that your reader can easily understand them.
 There’s nothing more frustrating than a graph that’s missing axis labels!
 Keep in mind that although you’ll be presenting charts and graphs, your text content needs to present a clear narrative that can stand on its own.
 In other words, don’t rely purely on your figures and tables to convey your key points: highlight the crucial trends and values in the text.
 Figures and tables should complement the writing, not carry it.

 Depending on your research aims, objectives and research questions, you may stop your analysis at this point (i.e. descriptive statistics).
-However, if your study requires inferential statistics, then it’s time to get started on those.
+However, if your study requires inferential statistics, then it’s time to deep dive into those.

 Step 6 – Present the inferential statistics